 It will probably take some time for expats to get used to interacting with Portuguese drivers.
 It's important to drive defensively as local drivers can be erratic at times.
 The Portuguese government has taken steps to alleviate the problems associated with aggressive driving by introducing harsh punishments for those caught speeding, driving without a valid licence or under the influence of alcohol or narcotics.

 A valid foreign licence can be exchanged for a Portuguese licence.
 EU nationals can use their driver's licence until it expires.
 Those from outside the EU can drive on their licence from home for up to six months, at which point it must be exchanged for a local licence.

 Air travel in Portugal

-Domestic flights in Portugal are relatively expensive, so not many people fly within the country itself.
-Portugal’s main airports are in Lisbon, Faro, Porto, Funchal (Madeira) and Ponta Delgada (Azores).
+Domestic flights in Portugal are relatively expensive, so not many people fly within the country itself and airports are largely used for international travel.
+Portugal’s three international airports are in Lisbon, Porto and Faro.